sparors/laravel-ussd/readme.md

 ### Creating Menus

-Step 2: Add your menu to the beforeRendering method
+Add your menu to the beforeRendering method

 ``` php
 <?php